Biden asks Congress for $33 billion for Ukraine aid, pleads again for COVID funds - NewsBreak

 The Ukraine funding was divvied up among several U.S. departments and agencies.

-The bulk of the money, $6.5 billion, went to the Defense Department, with $3.5 billion for backfilling military equipment that had gone to Ukraine and $3.1 billion to deploy U.S. troops to NATO allies in Europe.
+The bulk of the money, $6.5 billion, went to the Defense Department, with $3.5 billion for backfilling military equipment sent to Ukraine and $3.1 billion to deploy U.S. troops to NATO allies in Europe.

 The U.S. State Department received $3.972 billion and the U.S. Agency for International Development received $2.795 billion for various humanitarian and economic assistance programs.